 “What a business needs most for its decisions — especially its strategic ones — are data about what goes on outside it.
 Only outside a business are there results, opportunities and threats.”

 Benchmarking is considered a successful instrument of organizational change and generally:

 - Sponsored by executive management.

-- Driven from top down.
+- It is driven from the top down.

-- Begins and ends with customer value.
+- It begins and ends with customer value.